nick-roberson/fastapi-gen/README.md

         description: The unique identifier of the user
       - name: username
         type: str
+        required: true
         description: The username of the user
-        required: true
       - name: email
         type: str
+        required: true
         description: The email of the user
-        required: true
+  # Group model
   - name: Group
     fields:
       - name: id